-Understand how singlemode and multimode optical fibres work and the issues that can affect performance - Identify typical components and explain their uses.
+Understand how singlemode and multimode optical fibres work and the issues that can affect performance - Identify typical components and explain their uses in relation to fibre to the home.

-Section 5 Describe the basic principles of communications systems - Describe the basic principles of data communication.
+Section 5 Describe the basic principles of communications and systems -

-Identify telecommunication link components and explain their uses - Recognise and use the correct terminology and current standards.
+Identify telecommunication link components and explain their uses - Recognise and use the correct terminology and current standards related to fibre to the home installations.